 - The contents of the inventory file should be defined in ./inventory, next to the ./setup.sh installer playbook. - For installations and upgrades: If you need to make use of external databases, you must ensure the database sections of your inventory file are properly setup.
-Edit this file and add your external database information before running the setup script. - For upgrading an existing cluster: When upgrading a cluster, you may decide that you want to also reconfigure your cluster to omit existing instances or instance groups.
+Edit this file and add your external database information before running the setup script. - For Ansible Automation Platform or Automation Hub: Be sure to add an automation hub host in the [automationhub] group (Tower and Automation Hub cannot be installed on the same node). - Tower will not configure replication or failover for the database that it uses, although Tower should work with any replication that you have. - The database server should be on the same network or in the same data center as the Tower server for performance reasons. - For upgrading an existing cluster: When upgrading a cluster, you may decide that you want to also reconfigure your cluster to omit existing instances or instance groups.
 Omitting the instance or the instance group from the inventory file will not be enough to remove them from the cluster.
 In addition to omitting instances or instance groups from the inventory file, you must also deprovision instances or instance groups before starting the upgrade.
 Otherwise, omitted instances or instance groups will continue to communicate with the cluster, which can cause issues with tower services during the upgrade. - For clustered installations: If you are creating a clustered setup, you must replace localhost with the hostname or IP address of all instances.
 All nodes/instances must be able to reach any others using this hostname or address.
 In other words, you cannot use the localhost ansible_connection=local on one of the nodes AND all of the nodes should use the same format for the host names.